 Today it is a fully paved two-lane highway (designated E117) that climbs from Tbilisi's 500-metre elevation to the 2,395-metre Jvari Pass before descending into the Kazbegi valley.
 The road is open year-round, though the section between Gudauri and Stepantsminda is subject to temporary closures from avalanches in winter and rockslides in spring.

-This is the most popular drive in Georgia and the one we recommend to every first-time visitor.
-Here is everything you need to know to drive it yourself.
+This is the most popular drive in Georgia and the one we recommend to many first-time visitors.
+If you want to drive it yourself, focus on weather, truck traffic, fuel, daylight, and whether you plan to detour beyond Stepantsminda.

 Why Drive It Yourself